CSeCIITB/LS-2025-Intro-to-Crypto/Section-1/README.md

 </details>

-Discussions among students are encouraged and we request you to use the Team on MS Teams for the same.
+Discussions among students are encouraged.
 <p align="center">Created with :heart: by <a href="https://cseciitb.github.io/">CSeC</a></p>